HumanAssisted/JACS/README.md

 ```

-Now that the agent is created, we can use it.
+Now that the agent is created, we load it in various ways.

 ```